 In previous years, chum salmon spawning escapement for the South Alouette River was not estimated but was back calculated using the mean egg-to-fry survival estimates for the 1999 and 2000 out-migration years, when escapements were estimated.
-This assumes egg-to-fry survival is constant regardless of the number of spawners and that these survival estimates are still valid for the South Alouette River in 2011.
+This assumes egg-to-fry survival is constant regardless of the number of spawners and that these survival estimates are still valid for the South Alouette River in 2012.
 It is unlikely these assumptions are true given the compensatory stock-recruitment relationship emerging for South Alouette River chum salmon.
 Back-calculation of spawning escapement at very high escapements such as 2006 and 2009 are inaccurate.
 For example, the maximum likelihood estimate for the 2009 chum salmon spawning escapement was 77,973 fish.
 The ALLCO fence count was 153,882.
-While it is unknown what percentage of the total run the ALLCO fence count represents, it is clear the back-calculation estimator is low and inaccurate due to low egg-to-fry survival at high spawner escapements.
-These results are replicated in the 2006 broodyear data.
+While it is unknown what percentage of the total run the ALLCO fence count represents, approximately two thirds of the available chum spawning habitat is located downstream and it is clear the back-calculation estimator is low and inaccurate due to low egg-to-fry survival at high spawner escapements.
+These results were replicated in the 2006 broodyear data.